nufke/svelte-lox-client/README.md

 # svelte-lox-client

-This Typescript-based Svelte Component library implements the Loxone WebSocket API for browser-based Svelte apps.
+This Typescript-based Svelte Component Library implements the Loxone WebSocket API for browser-based Svelte apps.
 This library aims to use the Web APIs supported by browsers and only imports a limited set of browserified libraries.

-The `svelte-lox-client` library is used in the [`LoxBuddy App`](https://github.com/nufke/loxbuddy/) to establish a WebSocket connection to the Miniserver.
+This library is used in the [LoxBuddy App](https://github.com/nufke/loxbuddy/) to establish a WebSocket connection to the Miniserver.

 ## Issues and questions